barchart/alerting-service-public/docs/content/concepts/security.md

 ## Best Practices

-Under no circumstances should your JWT secret be accessible to anyone outside of your organization.
-If someone obtains your signing secret, they could interact with the Barchart Alerting Service on your behalf.
+Under no circumstances should your JWT secret be accessible to anyone outside your organization.
+Anyone who has your signing secret could interact with the Barchart Alerting Service, impersonating your users.

 If you are developing a web application, you should not generate tokens inside the web browser.
-A clever user could read your JWT secret (from the web browser) and use it to impersonate other users.
+A clever user could read your JWT secret.
+Instead, your web application should retrieve tokens from a trusted backend.

-Your secret should be protected.
-Tokens should only be generated by a trusted backend.